Canadianfaller7/xylophone-sm-replica/README.md

 # xylophone-sm-replica

-This is an app from my online bootcamp and just a replica of the original app made by AppBrewery
+This is an app from my online bootcamp and just a replica that I made from the original app made by AppBrewery